kube-logging/kube-logging.github.io/docs/operation/optimization.md

 You can use the following logging-operator command line parameters:

-- `watch-namespace` Namespace to filter the list of watched objects
+- `watch-namespace` Namespace to filter the list of watched objects.
+Doesn't apply to objects where it is till required to watch in all namespaces, like `Flows` and `Outputs`.
-- `watch-logging-name` Logging resource name to optionally filter the list of watched objects based on which logging they belong to by checking the app.kubernetes.io/managed-by label
+- `watch-logging-name` Logging resource name to optionally filter the list of watched objects based on which logging they belong to by checking the `app.kubernetes.io/managed-by` label.